-The vast majority of funds made available to human service and rural transportation providers will be from Section 5310 and 5311.
+Most funds made available to human service and rural transportation providers will be from Section 5310 and 5311.
 GoCary, GoRaleigh, GoTriangle and GoWake Access also directly receive funding from FTA funding programs directed at urban areas, including Section 5307 Urbanized Area Formula Grants and Section 5339 Bus and Bus Facilities Infrastructure Investment Program.
-These grant programs are relevant to the Coordinated Human Service Transportation Plan because the fixed route transit operators (GoTriangle and GoRaleigh) use them to help fund ADA paratransit services.
+These grant programs are relevant to the Coordinated Public Transit-Human Services Transportation Plan because the fixed route transit operators (GoTriangle and GoRaleigh) use them to help fund ADA paratransit services.
 GoWake Access is also direct recipient of FTA 5307 and 5339 funding; however, GoWake Access did not receive either 5307 or 5339 funding in 2016.